Q: Once again, you’ve used paintings by Eugene Von Bruenchenhein as visuals.

 “Arms made it through many drafts and the passage of twenty years before I saw his paintings.
 Among them, there were two that looked like they had been done specifically for Arms.”

-Arms from the Sea combines Rich Shapero’s fantastical novel with music by Orenda Fink and the Visionary art of Eugene Von Bruenchenhein to create an other-worldly, immersive story experience.
-Use this website to learn more about Arms from the Sea in both book and app format including the music and art of the book (as well as musicians and artist collaborators).
-Arms from the Sea is available as a book on Amazon as well as an app for iOS (Apple), Android, and Amazon.
+Arms from the Sea combines Rich Shapero’s fantastical novel with music by Orenda Fink and the Visionary art of Eugene Von Bruenchenhein to create an other-worldly and provocative story for the eyes, ears, and imagination.
+Use this website to learn more about Arms from the Sea in hardcover, ebook and app formats, including information about Rich and his collaborators.
+Arms from the Sea is available as an ebook on Amazon Kindle, Apple Books and Google Books, as well as an app for iOS (Apple) and Android.